Back to School Roseville: Bike Safety Tips

 Bicyclists get ready!

-Roseville, Calif.- As the fall season approaches and hopefully cooler temperatures ahead, many of us will likely resume some of our outdoor activities, like evening walks and bike riding.
+Roseville, Calif.- As the school year approaches and cooler temperatures ahead, many of us will likely resume some of our outdoor activities, like evening walks and bike riding.
 School recently started up again for the new school year so many kids will be out riding their bikes to and from school.
 Bicyclists face a variety of hazards: drivers, pedestrians, and road conditions.

 First and foremost, if you plan on going for a ride, be sure to always inspect your bike first.